Kerrie Biddell

-Kerrie Agnes Biddell (8 February 1947 – 5 September 2014) was an Australian jazz and session singer, as well as a pianist and vocal teacher.
+Kerrie Agnes Biddell (8 February 1947 – 5 September 2014) was an Australian jazz and session singer, as well as a vocal teacher.

-Life and Career
+Life and career

 Born in Kings Cross, New South Wales, the only child of Irish-Catholic parents Kathleen, a jazz pianist and Dan, a solicitors clerk who also played piano.
 Biddell was sent to St Vincent's Convent in Potts Point at the age of six, soon after her father left her mother.
 In 1962, Biddell suffered a collapsed lung and rheumatoid arthritis, the latter of which affected her piano playing.
 She decided to become a singer, and, in 1967, sang for Dusty Springfield on backing vocals.
 Impressed, Springfield suggested she become a lead singer.

 1960s

 Biddell joined the local band The Echoes, and in 1968, The Affair.
 Affair guitarist Jim Kelly called Biddell "a world-class vocalist".
 With her voice, the group could do various musical styles, such as Aretha Franklin-type soul, Sly Stone funk, and Jimmy Webb compositions.
 In 1969, the national competition Hoadley's Battle of the Sounds added a vocal-group category to its main pop/rock category.
 Kelly stated that The Affair was not a vocal group, but Biddell "rehearsed us till we were".
 The group won the category, with its prize being a trip to London, where the group relocated in mid-1970, only to disband months later.
 Before disbanding, they recorded Sly and the Family Stone's "Sing a Simple Song", which would become one of Biddell's signature songs.